-The leaves can be used to make Green Tea and the precious oil derived from its seeds can help to nourish and restore your skin.
+The leaves of the Camellia plant can be used to make Green Tea and the precious oil derived from its seeds can help to nourish and restore your skin.

 Camellia (C. oleifera) oil is extracted by cold pressing the seeds of the camellia or tea tree; a winter blooming shrub which is native to the mountains of South Eastern Asia.
 Used for centuries in Japan, it is said to be an ancient beauty secret of the Geisha.

 Camellia seed oil has been praised for its ability to not only remove heavy makeup but also for its rejuvenating and restorative effect on the skin.

 This delicate oil is light gold in colour and lightly scented.
 It’s fast absorbing and non-pore clogging due to the tannins (an astringent) found in the seeds.
 Camellia seed oil penetrates deep into the skin and won’t leave a greasy residue.